 - The ISC organizers will provide meeting room facilities and basic technical equipment for the tutorials, including internet access.
+Tutorial presenters will have to bring their own presentation laptops and adapters.
 Hands-on tutorials must be prepared to rely on laptops brought by the participants.

 - Generally, ISC does not cover travel, accommodation, registration fees and such costs besides given exceptions (see “Travel Support" section below).

 In general, ISC does not cover travel, accommodation, registration fees and other such costs but tutorial presenters from academia may receive travel support as follows: